Sanshain/django-ui-widgets/README.md

 # django-ui-widgets

-This is a plugin for django consisting of improved widgets and fields with a relevant view interface and advanced features based on some django widgets.
-Some of them:
+This is an add-on for django, consisting of improved widgets and fields with an expanded viewing interface and advanced features.
+Django widgets are taken as a basis.

 ### Package contains